Journey

 (May 2022 — December 2022)

-In May 2022 I had just finished school and was picking up the occasional shift as a loader.
-I never thought I'd end up behind a bar — it happened pretty spontaneously.
-A friend asked me to fill in for him at a café, doing something like a barista role.
-I said yes.
+In May 2022 I had just finished college and was picking up the occasional shift as a loader.
+I never thought I'd end up behind a bar...
+It happened quite spontaneously: a friend suggested I take his place at the Organic Life cafe as a sort of barista, and I agreed.

 I was a complete zero at it — scared, confused, and slow to pick things up.
-Thank you to Katya for her patience; she was my colleague and something like my first mentor.
+Thanks to Katya for her patience; she was my colleague and my first mentor.
 She taught me how to dial in the grind, steam milk, and nail the coffee basics.
-That café is where I learned to make a decent cup.
+That café is where I learned to make a decent cup of coffee.
 I even got to the point of doing basic latte art.

 It was a vegan café with a focus on healthy eating — besides coffee, smoothies and detoxes were big sellers.
 Even working there, I never felt like a bartender.
-Something between a barista and a drinks dispenser.
+Something between a barista and a glorified drink pourer.
 I wasn't planning on leaving — everything was slow, no real growth, but STABLE, and that was enough for me at the time.
 Then the end of the year rolled around, and it all changed.
-Vegan desserts and smoothies were still pretty niche back then, sales were low, and the owner decided to pull the plug — giving everyone a lovely New Year's gift: no job.
+Vegan desserts and smoothies were still pretty niche back then, sales were low, and the owner decided to pull the plug — giving everyone a lovely New Year's gift: unemployment.

 So there we were, hit with this "wonderful" news that we needed to find new jobs fast.
 Through our administrator's connections, we got in touch with the bar manager of another place — and they happened to be looking for bartenders.
 He agreed to take me and Katya on as bar trainees.

 Just to be clear — at that point I could make coffee and throw some fruit in a blender for a smoothie.
 Knowledge and skills were basically at zero.
-They sent me the recipe card from the restaurant where I'd be working after New Year's, and my eyes went wide.
+They sent me the recipe spec, prep spec, and SOP in one big file from the restaurant where I'd be working after New Year's, and my eyes went wide.
 I understood almost nothing.
 WHAT IS A NEGRONI, WHAT IS A WHISKEY SOUR?!
 It's funny to look back on now — at the time I was scared and anxious, but I had no choice.

 (January 2023 — August 2023)